-A teaching artist is a professional who has the experience and knowledge to teach their craft to students and adults with various disabilities in a school setting, Department of Juvenile Justice facility, or adult program.
-Arts4All Florida employs teaching artists for the My Art My Way artist in residence program, community art classes, and outreach events.
+A teaching artist is a professional who has the experience and knowledge to teach their art form to students and adults with various disabilities in a school setting, Department of Juvenile Justice facility, or adult program.
+Arts4All Florida employs teaching artists for the artist in residence program, community art classes, and outreach events.

-- Ability to work with students and/or adults with various disabilities, including physical, developmental, emotional, cognitive, or sensory
+Ability to work with students and/or adults with various disabilities

-- Ability to adapt to a variety of classroom settings and student populations in PreK through grade 12
+Ability to adapt to a variety of classroom settings and student populations

-- Must submit and pass a background check
+Must submit to and pass a background check

 Become a Teaching Artist!